xveganxxxedgex/burrow_gardens/README.md

 ~~Fix faster diagonal movement~~

-Move AI to group area once they've been friended
+~~Move AI to group area once they've been friended~~

-Remove bunny collision with hero when going to target position
+~~Remove bunny collision with other bunnies (including hero) when going to target position~~

+Add logic so hero doesn't collide with bunnies going to their target position

 Fix character image facing left for a split second when first moving down